 November 15.
 By November 15, you should have a complete file submitted to WUCL, including your CAS report with a current LSAT score and 2 letters of recommendation.
 (See Application Requirements)[back to top]back to top]

 No, there are no additional fees to apply to the Early Decision program.
-As with regular admission, there is no application fee for applications submitted online.
-There is a $50 application fee for any paper application.[back to top]
+As with regular admission, there is no application fee.[back to top]

 Unfortunately, no. Because only applicants who have completed their application file by November 15 are eligible for Early Decision, it would not be possible to consider your file if you wish to use a score from a test after the November 15th deadline.[back to top]

 Unfortunately, no. Only applicants to the full-time 3 year JD program are eligible to apply for the Early Decision program.[back to top]